skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 Now that we've converted our tidymodels workflow object to SQL with orbital, we can run model predictions inside Snowflake.

-When you call `predict()` with an orbital object like `orbital_obj`, orbital will automatically execute the SQL code we saw above inside Snowflake.
+Calling `predict()` with our orbital object will run the SQL code we saw above directly in Snowflake.

 ```r
 start_time <- Sys.time()